-A rating valuation is a three-yearly assessment of a property's value in relation to current market values – a snapshot of the market as at 1 September 2018.
-The next revaluation is in 2021.
+A rating valuation is a three-yearly assessment of a property's value in relation to current market values – the latest is a snapshot of the market as at 1 September 2021.

 Quotable Value (Council’s valuation service provider) determines the value by looking at the selling price of similar properties in the area.
-Valuations do not include chattels such as carpets, drapes or light fittings.
+Valuations do not include chattels such as carpets, curtains or light fittings.

 A few weeks after revaluations are done, you will receive a rates valuation notice in the post or by email, depending on what you selected.
 If you disagree with the value, you can object.

 After your new valuation is done in December 2021, it will show in your Rates Assessment Notice when the rating year starts on 1 July 2022.

 To see a property valuation, use Property Search and click on the Valuation and rates summary link.

 To provide fair transparent property rates, we use standard rating valuations governed by the Rating Valuation Act 1998 and audited by the Office of the Valuer-General.

 The capital value is the probable price that would be paid for the property at the valuation date.
 It’s the total of the land value and improvements value – the total value of your property.
 It doesn’t include chattels, stock, crops, machinery or trees.
 Residential values include GST, other property types do not.